editadzaferagic/data-science-portfolio/product-classification-ml/README.md

 * Text classification (NLP)
 * Feature engineering
 * Model evaluation and selection
-* Practical business problem solving
+* Working with real-world datasets
+* Writing reusable and structured code

 ---

 ## Dataset

-Dataset contains product titles and categories (not included due to size).
+The dataset contains product titles and their corresponding categories.
+It is not included in the repository due to size.

 ---

 ## Business Value

-This model reduces manual categorization effort, improves accuracy, and speeds up product listing in e-commerce systems.
+This solution reduces manual categorization effort, improves accuracy, and speeds up product listing in e-commerce systems.

 ---